boshd/rp/README.md

 ## Testing

 The current tests run on the env. vars shown below, otherwise they would break.
-This is a point of improvement for the future.
+Room for improvement here.

 ## Configuration

-There are a number of configurable parameters in this system, controlled by the following Environment Variables stored in the .env file in the root directory:
+There are a number of configurable parameters in this system, controlled by the following environment variables stored in the .env file in the root directory:

 ```
 HOST_NAME="0.0.0.0"